 The AVR represents a reserve to offset potential non-interest investment losses on all invested asset categories, excluding cash, policy loans, premiums notes and income receivables.
 (SSAP P. 3)

-Pursuant to the broad IMR definition supported by the Statutory Accounting Principles (E) Working Group in agenda item #2025-03, the IMR is a valuation adjustment to maintain consistency between insurance liabilities (the assumptions for which are often unchanged from origin), and the assets needed to support them (where the assumptions can essentially be revisited any time there are fixed income realizations).
-IMR defers and amortizes the recognition of realized gains or losses where investment activity essentially unlocks unrealized gains and losses for either assets or liabilities.
-IMR is not intended to defer realized gains and losses compelled by liquidity pressures that fund cash outflows (e.g., such as excess withdrawals and collateral calls).
+Pursuant to the broad IMR definition supported by the Statutory Accounting Principles (E) Working Group in agenda item #2025-03, the IMR is a valuation adjustment to maintain consistency between the valuation manual basis for insurance liabilities (for which the rate used to discount cash flows is often unchanged from origin), and the amortized cost of assets needed to support them (where the portfolio yield is updated any time there are fixed income realizations).
+IMR intends to defer and amortize the recognition of non-economic realized gains or losses where investment activity essentially unlocks interest rate related unrealized gains and losses.
+IMR is not intended to defer economic realized gains and losses compelled by liquidity pressures that fund cash outflows (e.g., such as excess withdrawals and collateral calls).
 (SSAP P. 4)

 Clarification edits from the definition in agenda item 2025-03 are shown above as tracked changes.
 After review, these revisions will be shown clean in the final issue paper, with the footnote detailing the differences from the agenda item.